hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/DirectorySpyFrame.rst

 .. tip::
     The minimum frequency in which the plot is updated is defined in the global settings.
-Therefore, if two updates came back-to-back, pydidas will (depending on the settings) the second event and therefore will not show the latest image.
-A forced updated can be executed by using the *Force plot update* button.
+Therefore, if two updates came back-to-back, pydidas will prefer (depending on the settings) the second event and therefore will not show the latest image.
+A forced updated can be executed by using the :py:data:`Force plot update` button.

 Image data visualization
 ------------------------

 .. include:: ../silx/plot2d.rst